-Transmitting (sending a speech)
+Transmitting (sending speech)

-The unit is continuously in the Receive mode when the unit is turned ON and not transmitting.
-When a signal is received on the current channel, "RX" icon will be displayed on the LCD screen and the receiver LED will light up.
+The unit is continuously in Receive mode when the unit is turned ON and not transmitting.
+When a signal is received on the current channel, "RX" icon will be displayed on the LCD screen.

 - a.
 Press and hold the PTT (push to talk) button to transmit your voice.
 "TX" icon will be displayed on the LCD Screen. - b.
 Hold the unit in a vertical position with the MIC (Microphone) 5 cm away from the mouth.
 While holding the PTT button, speak into the MIC (microphone) in a normal tone of voice. - c.
 Release the PTT button when you have finished transmitting.